Have you vacuumed your dryer lately? Vacuum the dryer at least four times a year, for safety and fire protection. Now is the time to vacuum!

-I’m always perplexed at the amount of soap sum that ends up attaching itself to the washer window, and I take care of that with a swipe of a Clorox wipe, but it’s when the “check filter” light comes on the dryer that I take heed.
+I’m always perplexed at the amount of soap scum that ends up attaching itself to the washer window, and I take care of that with a swipe of a Clorox wipe, but it’s when the “check filter” light comes on the dryer that I take heed.
 Towels fill up the lint filter and so do flannel sheets and blankets.

 In addition to cleaning the dryer filter after each load has dried, there are many other areas in and around the dryer where lint can accumulate and could potentially be dangerous and cause a fire.
 I feel there’s no time like the present to share a few dryer safety tips.
 I reached out to my friend Victor, a retired firefighter, to give me a few dryer safety recommendations as well.